BenChaimberg/rust-http-server/README.md

 ### files.rs

 Provides access to static files.
 Caches the content of the files up to a configurable limit.
-Currently, the `If-Modified-Since` header is not respected and the cached content is not refreshed if the file has been modified since it has been cached.

 ### host.rs